trollLemon/GammaDaemon/README.md

 ```
 cargo install --path ./
 ```
-The above method should be run in the root folder.
+If you do the above method, it has to be in the root folder.

 ### Without Cargo (Custom install location)

 First, run
 ```
 cargo build --release
 ```